STOP! Before you throw out that car seat, please read the below.

 Check here for upcoming trade-in events

-Walmart has joined forces with TerraCycle and laucnhed their car seat recycling event.
+Walmart has joined forces with TerraCycle and launched their car seat recycling event in 2019.

 Customers can trade in used car seats at the Service desk in any participating Walmart store